HdoGit2803/SchoolWork2/README.md

 # SchoolWork2
+GitRepoTest is where all my programs are <br>
 Person program is my birthday Program <br>
 Book1 is my Excel work from the beginning of the semester <br>
 BinomialFun has my Binomial and Geometric Excel <br>